FelixMZ2018/stunning-barnacle/README.md

 ## Startup

-Requirements:
+### Requirements:

-Ruby 3.0.0 for the setup check https://www.ruby-lang.org/en/documentation/installation/ Rails 6 which can be installed by running `gem install rails` Postgresql 12.1
+Ruby 3.0.0 for the setup check https://www.ruby-lang.org/en/documentation/installation/

+Rails 6 which can be installed by running `gem install rails`

+Postgresql 12.1

+### Cloning and starting the server

 To clone the repository localy `git clone ` and change into the repo folder `cd stunning-barnacle-docker`